sharetribe/flex-docs/src/docs/howto-payments/enable-payment-intents-in-ftw/index.md

 transaction is saved again. (the relevant new data in transaction is `stripePaymentIntentClientSecret`.)

-In addition, the handling of booking breakdown with SpeculatedTransaction needs to be changed because saved transaction already contains booking in some cases and a new call to `sdk.transactions.initiateSpeculative` would just return a conflict error telling about an already existing booking.
+In addition, the handling of order breakdown with _speculatedTransaction_ needs to be changed, because saved transaction already contains booking in some cases and a new call to `sdk.transactions.initiateSpeculative` would just return a conflict error telling about an already existing booking.